xdevnap/xdevnap/README.md

 ## About Me
 - 🌱 I'm currently learning Java, C#, and focusing on DSA.
 - 🔭 I'm working on building my skills in software development.
-- 🎯 My goal is to be a Software Engineer at Microsoft!
+- 🎯 My dream is to be a Software Engineer at Microsoft!
 - 📧 Reach out to me: ignasantidev@gmail.com

 ## Skills